 3D Learner Focus Assessment Assesses Your Child’s

-Reading Speed and Comprehension, Attention and Eye Teaming
+Reading Comprehension, Attention and Eye Teaming

 Our Focus Assessment includes assessing: